 |Apple pie – baked||2 days||2-3 days after pantry storage||1-2 months||To freeze, wrap pie tightly with aluminum foil or plastic freezer wrap, or place in heavy-duty freezer bag.|

-Breaking the wishbone is a Thanksgiving tradition with a long, long history.
-In fact, wishing on the furcular dates back thousands of years before the Mayflower even sailed, to the time of the Etruscans, an Italian civilization predating Rome.
+Wishing on the furcular dates back thousands of years before the Mayflower sailed, to the time of the Etruscans, an Italian civilization predating Rome.
 The Etruscans used chickens for divination and would dry the furcular in the sun, then break it and wish.
-Romans adopted and altered this tradition.
-This tradition entails, whether because of a chicken shortage, or just to switch it up, two people to break the furcular, and the one with the longest piece received their wish.
+The tradition was passed down through different civilizations and changed over time.
+Eventually, this tradition traveled to the New World.
+In fact, the custom attributes to the idiom “get a lucky break.”

-A fun activity for your kids to prepare for Thanksgiving is to learn, or write down on paper and decorate, the Wishbone Poem, by Jack Prelutsky:
+A fun activity for your kids to prepare for Thanksgiving is to learn, or write down on paper and decorate, the Wishbone Poem by Jack Prelutsky: